 In this guide, we’ll teach you how to disable your laptop’s native keyboard so that you can use a new one without worry.
 We’ll go over two methods; one of them is temporary, and the other is permanent (until you change it back).

 Table of ContentsShow

 Method 1: Disable Your Laptop Keyboard Temporarily

-To disable your laptop keyboard until you next restart your computer, all you need to do is uninstall its drivers in the Device Manager.
+In order to disable your laptop keyboard until you next restart your computer, all you need to do is uninstall its drivers in the Device Manager.
 Since your computer will automatically reinstall these drivers the next time you reboot it, this isn’t a permanent fix.
-If you’re looking for a short-term fix, though, or you don’t mind doing this each time you reboot your laptop, it’s a quick and easy method.
+If you’re looking for a short-term fix, though, or you don’t mind doing this each time you reboot your laptop, then this is a quick and easy method.